staticjinja/staticjinja/CONTRIBUTING.rst

 Making Changes
 --------------

 Start making edits!
-If you need to test these changes against your personal project, then you'll need to install the local, modified version of staticjinja for your project to use.
-Do this by running
+If you want to test your personal project on your changes, then you'll want to install staticjinja as ``editable``.
+Then your project will use the local, edited version of staticjinja.

 .. code-block:: bash

-    $ python setup.py install
+    $ python3 -m pip install -e .

-whenever you make edits.
-There might be a better way to do this, but IDK what it is.
-Please file an Issues_ if you know!

 Testing your Changes
 --------------------